-Blog #2.Posted by JOANNA BLUME on 9/9/2019
+AP Gov. Blog #2.Posted by JOANNA BLUME on 9/13/2022

-Recently in class we have discussed the meaning of political power and how political power is distributed in our democracy.
+Recently in class we discussed the meaning of political power and how political power is distributed in our democracy.
 We have discussed the legitimacy of power and explored the composition of the political elites who are involved in the struggles over policy.
 When I read this week’s article I couldn't help but think about this power struggle and how power is distributed in our democracy.
-With that being said, for this week’s blog I would like for you to read the article below and answer the following questions:
+With that being said, for this week’s blog I would like you to read the article below and answer the following questions:

 Q2.
 In reference to democracy falling, Rosenberg states, “We’re to blame.
 As in 'we the people'.”
 Why do you think he is laying the blame at our feet?